 npm run build

-To connect to an SQLite database:
+To use with an SQLite database:

 node dist/src/index.js /path/to/your/database.db

-To connect to a SQL Server database:
+To use with a SQL Server database:

 node dist/src/index.js --sqlserver --server <server-name> --database <database-name> [--user <username> --password <password>]